mozilla/data-docs/src/concepts/analysis_intro.md

 Getting Started with Firefox Data
 =================================

 Firefox clients out in the wild send us data as *pings*.
-[Main pings](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/data/main-ping.html) contain some combination of *environment* data (e.g. operating system, hardware, Firefox version), *measurements* (e.g. max number of open tabs, time spent running in JavaScript garbage collection), and [*events*](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/collection/events.html).
+[Main pings](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/data/main-ping.html) contain some combination of *environment* data (e.g. operating system, hardware, Firefox version), [*measurements*](https://telemetry.mozilla.org/probe-dictionary/) (e.g. max number of open tabs, time spent running in JavaScript garbage collection), and [*events*](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/collection/events.html).
 We have quite a few different pings, but most of our data for Firefox Desktop comes in from main pings.

 Measurement Types
 ------

 When we need to measure specific things about clients, we use probes.
 A single ping will send in many different probes.
 There are two types of probes that we are interested in here: *Histograms* and *Scalars*.

+You can search for and find more details about probes using the [Probe Dictionary](https://telemetry.mozilla.org/probe-dictionary/).
+It shows things like probe descriptions, when a probe started being collected, and whether it is collected on the release channel.

 Histograms are bucketed counts.
 The [`Histograms.json`](https://github.com/mozilla/gecko-dev/blob/master/toolkit/components/telemetry/Histograms.json) file has the definitions for all histograms, which includes the minimum, maximum, and number of buckets.
 Any recorded value instead just increments its associated bucket.
 We have four main types of histograms:
 1. Boolean - Only two buckets, associated with true and false.